Collection Development Statement

 The Library welcomes gifts of materials that are consistent with the collection development policy and provided that there are no restrictions attached as to their disposition.
 Because all items added to the collection generate processing and storage costs, materials received as gifts will be evaluated by the same criteria as materials purchased.
 Gifts are accepted with the understanding that materials not added to the collection will be disposed of in ways most advantageous to the library.

-Weeding, the removal of materials to be discarded, is an important part of the overall collection development process.
+Weeding, the removal of materials to be discarded, is an important part of the overall collection management process.
 Building a viable collection of materials to serve the college community is a dynamic process that includes assessment and the removal of materials that are obsolete, damaged beyond repair, no longer relevant to the curriculum, or not central to cooperative collection agreements with the Orbis Cascade Alliance.

 The following categories of materials will be considered for weeding from the collection: